Physical therapy is provided by licensed PTs and PTAs.

 Since 2000, all physical therapists who graduate in the United States must complete a three-year post-graduate program to earn a doctorate in physical therapy.* All graduates also must pass a national exam to be licensed and practice physical therapy in their state.
 Physical therapists may use “PT” or “DPT” after their names.
 A physical therapist with a DPT is called a doctor of physical therapy.

-Physical therapists use the latest and best available evidence to design treatment plans specific to each person's needs and goals.
-They help prevent or improve many chronic conditions and diseases and provide treatment and strategies to:
+Physical therapists use the best available evidence to design treatment plans specific to each person's needs and goals.
+They help prevent or improve many chronic conditions and provide treatment and strategies to:

 - Improve and restore movement and function.